hk-mars/mona-lisp/design-principles.md

 Mathematical expression(elegance form) is always a good way of abstraction for design brevity, list and lisp are the examples, but be remember it is not the goal.

-Strategical rules(defined constraints or format, but redefinable), is a needed way for design brevity, but it only be used for limitedness points of system.
+Strategical rules(defined constraints or format, but redefinable), is a needed way for design brevity, but it only be used for improving the limitations of system.

 Forced rules MUST never be used, it makes the design less brevity and broken.